 The Science Behind Insentials

-Every Insentials product is notified to the FPS Public Health.
-This is mandatory in Belgium before a supplement can be brought to market.
-Health claims are approved by EFSA after scientific evaluation.
-The EU applies one of the strictest regulatory frameworks in the world, with maximum limits for vitamins and minerals and strict labelling requirements.
+Each Insentials product is notified to the FPS Public Health.
+This is mandatory in Belgium before a supplement can be placed on the market.
+Health claims are approved by EFSA after scientific assessment.
+The EU applies one of the strictest regulatory frameworks in the world, with maximum limits for vitamins and minerals and strict labelling obligations.

 Why are vitamins so important?

-Vitamins are antioxidants that help neutralise free radicals and toxins.
+Vitamins are antioxidants that help neutralize free radicals or toxins.
 In addition to a healthy diet rich in vegetables, additional vitamins can help address deficiencies.
-External factors such as pollution, processed food, stress, etc. are often the cause of vitamin deficiencies.
-Antioxidants help support natural autophagy
+External factors, such as pollution, processed foods, stress, etc., are often the cause of vitamin deficiencies.
+Antioxidants help support natural autophagy.

-Not all vitamins are equal.
-The quality of a vitamin can depend on a number of factors, including the source of the vitamin, the active form, and the derivation (natural vs. synthetic).
-The form (organic vs. inorganic) can also influence absorption, as can the synergy of taking multiple vitamins together.
+Not all vitamins are created equal.
+The quality of a vitamin can depend on a number of factors, including the source of the vitamin, the active form, the derivation (natural versus synthetic).
+The form (organic versus inorganic) can also affect absorption, as can the synergy of taking multiple vitamins.

-At Insentials, we address all aspects of quality, maximum absorption, bioavailability and regulation.
+At Insentials, we address all aspects of quality, maximum absorption, bioavailability & regulations.

 01

-Carrots today contain a third less vitamin C than 50 years ago¹
+Carrots today contain one-third less vitamin C than 50 years ago¹

-A direct consequence of modern farming practices and soil depletion.
+A direct consequence of modern agricultural practices and soil depletion.

 02

-A vitamin D deficiency is linked to hormonal imbalance, including disruptions in oestrogen, insulin and cortisol²
+A vitamin D deficiency is linked to hormonal imbalances including disruptions in estrogen, insulin, and cortisol²

-Studies show that vitamin D receptors are present in virtually every hormone-producing tissue.
+Studies show that vitamin D receptors are present in almost every hormone-producing tissue.

 03

-An overloaded liver can activate and metabolise vitamins less efficiently³
+An overburdened liver can activate and metabolize vitamins less efficiently³

-The liver plays a central role in activating vitamin D (conversion to 25-hydroxyvitamin D) and processing fat-soluble vitamins A, E and K. Under increased metabolic load, this capacity decreases.
+The liver plays a central role in the activation of vitamin D (conversion to 25-hydroxyvitamin D) and the processing of fat-soluble vitamins A, E, and K. Under increased metabolic stress, this capacity decreases.

 Overdosing on vitamins can be harmful to your health.
-Although vitamins are essential for good health, taking too much of certain vitamins can be toxic and cause adverse effects.
+While vitamins are essential for good health, taking too much of certain vitamins can be toxic and cause adverse effects.

 Discover the power of vitamin synergy with Insentials.
 Our dedicated research reveals the remarkable health benefits of combining Insentials vitamins, without the risk of overdose.